Saturday, 31 December 2022

 Best song: "Free"

-3. Black Country, New Road - Ants From Above
+3. Black Country, New Road - Ants From Up There

-While I thought their debut was a little overhyped, there was nothing wrong with Ants From Above.
+While I thought their debut was a little overhyped, there was nothing wrong with Ants From Up There.
 It is both challenging and oddly accessible, it features complex arrangements and magnificent melodies (if you are looking for instant gratification, try the chorus of "Chaos Space Marine").
 The album is sometimes sparse, sometimes abundant and it never really lets up (the twelve-plus minute epic that closes the album holds your attention all the way through).
-Ants From Above is like a very intense lover whom you really love.
+Ants From Up There is like a very intense lover whom you really love.

 Best song: "Concorde"